rage/programming-23/data/part-12/1-functions-as-arguments.md

 </sample-output>

 The value returned by the function `perform_operation` depends on which function was passed as an argument.
-Any function which accepts two arguments would do, no matter wherther it is anonymous or named.
+Any function which accepts two arguments would do, no matter whether it is anonymous or named.

 Passing references to functions as arguments to other functions might not be something you will end up doing on a daily basis in your programming career, but it can be a useful technique.
 This following program selects some lines from one file and writes them to another file.
-Th way the lines are selected is determined by a function which returns `True` only if the lines should be copied:
+The way the lines are selected is determined by a function which returns `True` only if the lines should be copied:

 ```python
 def copy_lines(source_file: str, target_file: str, criterion= lambda x: True):